 The NSX-T load balancer provides load balancing services in the form of virtual servers.

-- Each Supervisor Namespace has a separate network and set of networking resources shared by applications inside the namespace such as, tier-1 gateway, load balancer service, and SNAT IP address.
+- Each vSphere Namespace has a separate network and set of networking resources shared by applications inside the namespace such as, tier-1 gateway, load balancer service, and SNAT IP address.

 - A separate SNAT IP is not required for each Kubernetes namespace.
 East west connectivity between namespaces will be no SNAT.